writethedocs/www/README.md

 4. In the `docs` directory, run `make livehtml` to view the docs on [http://127.0.0.1:8888/](http://127.0.0.1:8888/).

+If you're not seeing new content in the local preview, run `make clean` to delete the generated files, then `make livehtml` to regenerate them.

 The Write the Docs website is hosted on [Read the Docs](https://readthedocs.org/projects/writethedocs-www).

 ## Viewing changes on staging